Ships hit by U-boats

 History Completed in August 1929

-Notes on loss
+Notes on event

-Between 01.50 and 01.59 hours on 5 Aug, 1941, U-372 fired four single torpedoes at ships in the convoy SL-81 west of Ireland.
+Between 01.50 and 01.59 hours on 5 August 1941, U-372 fired four single torpedoes at ships in convoy SL-81 west of Ireland.
 First the stern torpedo struck the Belgravian, which burned out and sank the next day.
 Neumann reported that the second torpedo missed the intended target but exploded on a ship beyond, the third torpedo was a dud and the fourth hit an ammunition freighter, which exploded and sank by the bow in 50 seconds.
 The ship missed was the British steam merchant Volturno, but a hit on another ship is not confirmed.
 The ship sunk was the Swiftpool.

-CrewlistsWe have listing of 40 people who were on this vessel
+On boardWe have details of 42 people who were on board

 If you can help us with any additional information on this vessel then please contact us.